luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ```julia-repl
 Time = 0.961 sec, T_eff = 8.80 GB/s (niter = 804)
 ```
-Since the performance increases and gets closer to hardware limit (memory copy values), some details start to become perfromance limiters, namely:
+Since the performance increases and gets closer to hardware limit (memory copy values), some details start to become performance limiters, namely:
 - divisions instead of multiplications
 - arithmetic operations such as power `H^npow`